leandrorodrigues00/space-traveling/README.md

 ## 👩‍💻 About the project

 This blog was a project developed  for a RocketSeat Ignite Challenge. <br>
-The idea was to develop an application from 0,  From the front-end to connecting to Prismic CMS for the publication of posts.
+The idea was to develop an application from the front-end to connecting to Prismic CMS for the publication of posts.

 ## 🚀 Technologies